First COVID-19 vaccine authorized for use in the United States

 Operation Warp Speed is the name of the federal program designed to get the vaccine from the manufacturer to the patient.
 A complex logistical process will crisscross the skies and roads of America.

-The vaccines will be shipping from Kalamazoo, Michigan or Pleasant Prairie, Wisconsin to the “points of use” (POU) across America.
+The vaccines will be shipping from three of its U.S. manufacturing sites – Saint Louis, Missouri, Andover, Massachusetts, and Kalamazoo, Michigan.
+Pfizer’s Pleasant Prairie, Wisconsin and Puurs, Belgium sites are also being used.
+Vaccines are then being shipped to the “points of use” (POU) across America.

 In late November, Reuters reported United Airlines began moving shipments of the Pfizer vaccine, on charter flights to ensure it can be quickly distributed once it is approved.